Attention Deficit Creator Disorder

 - VerizionKittypet suffers from this quite hard.
 Out of all her stories, the only ones she's finished so far are all oneshots.
 Yes, she didn't even finish the story where she celebrated the start of 2010.

-- Joss Whedon with his projects for The Avengers and The Cabin In The Woods.
+- Joss Whedon with his projects for The Avengers and The Cabin in the Woods.
 And then he did a secret modern-day adaptation of Much Ado About Nothing immediately after finishing Avengers... y'know, for kicks.
+And now he's managing Marvel's Phase 2 film slate, as well as working on the Agents of S.H.I.E.L.D TV series.

 - Joel and Ethan Coen frequently have more than one film in various stages of production at a time.
 For example, No Country for Old Men and Burn After Reading were written at the same time (on alternating days, in fact), and shot more or less back to back.
 Not that this was a bad thing, in this case.
 Hail Caesar and The Yiddish Policeman's Union are currently in some stage of production.

-- Guillermo Del Toro gave up on directing The Hobbit because he was involved in way too many things, with his schedule filled up until 2017.
-Among the projects are a new Frankenstein, a remake of Slaughterhouse Five, adaptations of At the Mountains of Madness, The Haunted Mansion, and Drood, and a third Hellboy (and that's just the ones he'll direct!).
+- Guillermo del Toro gave up on directing The Hobbit because he was involved in way too many things, with his schedule filled up until 2017.
+Among the projects are a new Frankenstein, a remake of Slaughterhouse-Five, adaptations of At the Mountains of Madness, The Haunted Mansion, and Drood, a third Hellboy and a Pacific Rim sequel (and that's just the ones he'll direct!).
+And he also finished the script for Dark Universe which is a film adaptation of Justice League Dark and is waiting for Warner Bros. to greenlit the project.

 - Ridley Scott is attached to at least 9 projects at the moment (one of those, the "Alien Prequel" was released in 2012, and the adaptation of The Forever War is certain to occur).
 And the man's 74 years old!
 Maybe he just wants to complete as many films as possible now that he still can.